psteinb/hpc-in-a-day/_episodes/03-00-environment-modules.md

 ~~~
 {: .bash}

-As you can see only directories (not paths to files) are added to `PATH` (similar to the example above where only signs to the phantasy corner and not to Harry Potter V are put up).
+As you can see only directories (not paths to files) are added to `PATH` (similar to the example above where only signs to the fantasy corner and not to Harry Potter V are put up).

 > ## A less cautious version
 >